swiss-ai-center/a-guide-to-mlops/docs/advanced-concepts/train-the-model-on-a-kubernetes-cluster-with-cml/index.md

 !!! warning

-	This is a work in progress.
-CML does not support the Kubernetes arbitrary node selector at the moment.
+	The feature presented in this guide is still a work in progress.
+The PRs are opened on GitHub and are soon to be closed.
 Check this issue for more information: <https://github.com/iterative/cml/issues/1365>.

 ## Introduction